Bhagvat7/Bhagvat7-Data_Analysis_Dashbord_Excel/README.md

 Customer gender and age group
 Order status
 Sales amount
-Sales channels (Amazon, Flipkart, Myntra, etc.)
+Sales channels (Amazon, Flipkart, Myntra etc.)
 State-wise order distribution
 Product categories

-## 📌 Purpose:
-This project was undertaken as part of a data analytics learning journey.
+## 📌 Purpose: This project was undertaken as part of a data analytics learning journey.
 It demonstrates practical skills in data exploration, dashboard design, and business insights generation for retail sales.